 She stole from her friend Amy Huizenga and tried to make her believe that she had sleepwalked and probably misplaced her money in the process.
 She told Amy that her father had a mini-stroke to avoid driving her to buy a new car as she had promised.

 She learned to use lies to resolve any unpleasant situation or to avoid any real effort.
 It worked so she kept doing it until it became second nature.
-She also switched friends because they were tired of her game and she had to move on.
+She also switched friends because they were on to her and she would have to move on to greener pastures.

 Casey’s father, George Anthony, was the only one who seemed to try to intervene by following her and checking up on her employer, but he was told immediately to forget it and not to get involved.
 His gambling problems usurped his authority and he was now more or less emasculated by Cindy who had to support the entire family.
 She had the economic power and made the decisions.